gonX/dustforce-wiki/website/_playable_characters/01-dustman.md

 Has the best [Mapler Slides](#mapler-slides), as his neutral ceiling run is frictionless for 15 frames, the rest of the characters only have 10.

 This is only the case for “regular” Dustman, the virtual-Dustman does not have this benefit.
-This is due to an extra frame of animation for the ceiling run only in the files of regular dustman.
+This is due to an extra frame of animation for the ceiling grab only in the files of regular dustman.